 Due to the acceptance of medical marijuana usage and regulation within over two dozen states and Washington D.C., some speculation has arisen regarding the de-scheduling of marijuana on a national level.

-The scheduling of drugs, or Drug Schedules, as they are referred on the Drug Enforcement Administration (DEA) website, refer to the five distinct categories or schedules depending upon the drug’s acceptable medical use and the drug’s abuse or dependence potential.
+The scheduling of drugs, or Drug Schedules, as they are referred to on the Drug Enforcement Administration (DEA) website, refer to the five distinct categories or schedules depending upon the drug’s acceptable medical use and the drug’s abuse or dependence potential.

 According to this list, marijuana is a Schedule I drug, meaning it has the highest potential for abuse and the highest potential to create severe psychological and/or physical dependence.
-Other Schedule I drugs include: heroin, lysergic acid diethylamide (LSD), ecstasy, methaqualone, and peyote.
+Other Schedule I drugs include heroin, lysergic acid diethylamide (LSD), ecstasy, methaqualone, and peyote.